Do Go On - 443 - The Theft of The Scream

 Coach soccer, what are you doing?

-I just, oh, get out of steel.
+I just, oh, get out of steal.

-I love that as an excuse.
+I love that as an excuse, though.

-So it's like, I'm just being who I am.
+It's like, I'm just being who I am.

 Are you going to punish me for being my true self?